monicanagent/sdb/TECHNICAL.md

 }]
 ```

-Is reduced to the following binary SDB (in hexadecimal):
+...is reduced to the following binary SDB (in hexadecimal):

 ```
 00 00 00 00  00 3f 00 00